vaccovecrana/gitflow-oss-java-slim/README.md

 > "Close the world, Open the nExt"

-Documentation is available at https://vaccovecrana.github.io/gitflow-oss-java-slim/ and gets generated using `mdbook`.
+Documentation is available at https://vaccovecrana.github.io/gitflow-oss-java-slim

-## mdbook notes

-Add `$HOME/.cargo/bin` to `PATH` to be able to run the installed binaries.